-Maxing out your credit card means spending all of the available credit.
-When you max out a card you can’t spend any more on that card until you have paid down the balance, including any interest owed.
+Maxing out your credit card means you’ve reached or exceeded all its available credit.
+When you max out a card you can’t spend any more on that card until you make payment to reduce the balance.

 If you’ve maxed out your credit card and can afford to pay down the balance, you’ll want to do that as soon as possible.
 If you can’t, you’ll want to follow the tips in this blog to get things under control.